Guide

 Editorial Policy

 Poly Track is moving away from being a passive directory of map codes.
-The editorial layer exists to explain what a track teaches, who it helps, and why it deserves indexable coverage.
-We only treat a page as editorially publishable when it meets a clear quality threshold.
+The editorial layer exists to explain what a track teaches, who it helps, and why it deserves a full review.
+We only publish featured coverage when the page gives players practical context they can use before loading the map.

 What We Include

-We index tracks that have a completed editorial review, useful original guidance, and enough practical detail that a player can learn something before loading the map.
-We also keep many non-indexed tracks accessible so players can still browse and play them.
+We feature tracks that have a completed editorial review, useful original guidance, and enough practical detail that a player can learn something before loading the map.
+We also keep some archive material accessible so players can still browse and play maps while deeper notes are prepared.

 - Published editorial review